icon

 What will mortgage rates look like by the end of 2024?

 Unless you have a crystal ball it’s difficult to predict what mortgage rates will be at the end of 2024.
-Most economists and observers expect the Bank of Canada to start cutting rates later this year.
+Most economists and observers expect the Bank of Canada to do more rate cut later this year.
 If that is the case, mortgage rates may come down further.

 What will mortgage rates look like by 2025?

-There is an expectation that the Bank of Canada will cut rates by 0.25 basis points starting in April, which will lead to a full 1.0% cut by the end of the year.
+There is an expectation that the Bank of Canada will further cut rates after a third 25 bps reduction on Sept 4, which will lead to a full 1.0% cut by the end of the year.
 If this is the case, mortgage rates may start to trend lower and rest in the mid to high 3% range.

 No one knows for sure, but it seems unlikely.
-The Bank of Canada has held rates steady at 5.0% in its latest March 6, 2024, announcement.
-Inflation has dropped to 2.9% and has been trending lower since its peak of 8.1% in 2022.
-If the trend continues, the Bank of Canada will begin lowering rates and mortgage rates will follow.
+The Bank of Canada agreed that monetary policy no longer needs to be as restrictive as in 2022-23 and reduced the policy interest rate by another 25 basis points on Sept.
+4, 2024.
+Recent data has increased the Bank's confidence that inflation will continue to move towards the 2% target by the end of the year.
+If the trend continues, the Bank of Canada will begin lowering rates further and mortgage rates will follow.
 Of course, it also depends on bond yields, but those have also been trending lower since February and are pricing in the possibility of future rate cuts.

 Victor Tran ,